-Beginning with the 2019 designees, SEP designations last for two years (e.g., utilities that apply in 2018-2019 and receive an SEP designation in November 2019 will maintain that designation until November 2021.
+Beginning with the 2019 designees, SEP designations last for two years (e.g., utilities that apply in 2018-2019 and receive an SEP designation will maintain that designation until the start of the application period in two years (December 2021).
 The utility will need to reapply in 2020 to maintain its designation after 2021.
 Utilities that wish to maintain their SEP status must reapply every two years.
-The intent of the re-application process is to ensure SEP utilities are consistently striving to maintain and improve the quality of their system.
+The intent of the re-application process is to ensure SEP utilities are consistently striving to maintain and improve the quality of their smart energy performance.